jackxxu/gpt2_music/notes.md

 2. chords: a collection of the notes that are played concurrently.
 We represent it by simply concatenating the aforementioned note representations with space.
 3. other notes are displayed with their `music21` name.

 We then concatenate all these elements with command and output them into a single-column CSV file.
-Below is a sample sequence of notes that is converted from one midi file:
+Below is a sample sequence of notes that are converted from one midi file:

 ```
 "Piano, tempo.MetronomeMark animato Quarter=120.01, C major, meter.TimeSignature 4/4, rest, rest, rest, rest, rest, tempo.MetronomeMark larghetto Quarter=60.0, D4, rest, G3, A3, B3, B4, G4, C5, A3, A3 C4 E4, G4 E4, rest, F3 A3 C4, E4, D4, G4, B3, C5, D5, E5, F5, E5, G4, A4, G4, E4, G4, E4, C4, A3, G4, E4, D4, C4, G3 B3 D4, A3, A3 C4, G3, F3, A3, A3, A3"
 ```

-We are now ready for feeding the songs into the model for finetuning.
+We are now ready to feed the songs into the GPT2 model for finetuning.

 ### finetuning and generation